How is it used?

-Thyroid antibody testing is primarily ordered to help diagnose an autoimmune thyroid disease and to separate it from other forms of thyroiditis.
-It may be ordered to help investigate the cause of an enlarged thyroid gland (goitre) and/or performed as a follow-up when other thyroid test results (such as FT3, FT4, and/or TSH) show signs of thyroid dysfunction.
+Thyroid antibody testing is primarily ordered to determine whether a patient with thyroid disease has an underlying autoimmune disorder.
+These tests may be ordered to help investigate the cause of an enlarged thyroid gland (goitre) and/or performed as a follow-up when other thyroid test results (such as FT3, FT4, and/or TSH) show signs of thyroid dysfunction.

 One or more thyroid antibody tests may also be ordered if a person with a known non-thyroid-related autoimmune condition, such as systemic lupus erythematosus, rheumatoid arthritis, or pernicious anaemia, develops symptoms that suggest thyroid involvement.
 This involvement may occur at any time during the course of the other condition(s).